 Have You Reviewed Your Blackout Preps Lately?

-Over the past couple weeks, we here in the Ozarks have braced twice for possibly severe winter weather.
+I have recently been beefing up my blackout preparedness because over the past couple weeks, we here in the Ozarks have braced twice for possibly severe winter weather.
 The Weather Channel has even begun naming winter storms, for dramatic effect it seems.

 Anyway, many of us in the potentially affected area got ourselves ready to hunker down and possibly go without power for a few days.
+So, what better time to work on my blackout preparedness.

 I was actually looking forward to it though.
 I lived in South Florida for long enough that snow is still a big novelty for me and I am a sucker for building a snowman.
 I was also looking forward to seeing how things would go without power in the arctic chill.